Thorg-App/thorg-public-notes-context-for-llm/context/all.md

 </note>
 <note name="t.ext.feature.visit-history.file.content-format" title="Visit history file Content Format">

+	[[t.ext.feature.visit-history.file]]: contains the data to power [[Visit history Feature|t.ext.feature.visit-history]] (in short this file contains the timestamps of when you visited particular note).

-	The visit history **file contains the [[note id|t.ext.data.type.note.frontmatter.field.id]]** in the file name.
-Therefore, we do NOT need to duplicate the note id in the events themselves (see [[t.ext.feature.visit-history.file.location]] for details on file location).
+	[[Visit history file path|t.ext.feature.visit-history.file.location]] **contains the [[note id|t.ext.data.type.note.frontmatter.field.id]]** in the file name.
+Therefore, we do NOT need to duplicate the note id in the events that we store.

-	The contents of the visit log file are in compact **text** format with the following structure per line:
+	The contents of the visit histroy file are in compact **text** format with the following structure per line:

 	### Line Structure